SmolinskiP/ShareVault/README.md

 - **Multi-language Support**: ShareVault supports multiple languages, including full support for Polish, making it accessible to a broader audience.

-- **Progress Tracking**: A progress bar is displayed during file uploads, providing users with real-time feedback on the status of their upload.

 ## Installation

 To get started with ShareVault, follow these steps: